mnsgrosa/data_sus/README.md

-The files has this pattern of src and streamlit for the reason that i can create the code as packages making it easier to import the file wherever my file is since i have the path ensured. the init files enforce that this patterns goes on
+The files has this pattern of src and streamlit for the reason that i can create the code as packages making it easier to import the file wherever my file is since i have the path ensured. the init files enforce that this patterns goes onra realizar essa tarefa.

 ### Code: